matrix-org/matrix-spec-proposals/proposals/2312-matrix-uri.md

    MUST NOT have Matrix URIs that are equal in
    [RFC 3986](https://tools.ietf.org/html/rfc3986) sense
    (but two distinct Matrix URIs MAY map to the same Matrix identifier).
-1. The following classes MUST be supported:
+1. References to the following entities MUST be supported:
    1. User IDs (`@user:example.org`)
    1. Room IDs (`!roomid:example.org`)
    1. Room aliases (`#roomalias:example.org`)